ChaoLiou/vite-starter/README.md

 }
 ```

-First of all, `xycloud-starter` is using `import styles on demand` feature for `ant-design-vue` component styles.
+First of all, `vite-starter` is using `import styles on demand` feature for `ant-design-vue` component styles.

 ```typescript
 // vite.config.ts